sethuramanio/NeurIPS_Games24x7_Emowild/README.md

 Link to Dataset - https://drive.google.com/drive/folders/1gZSEYXq6P84vA4fURoW14wbNYa7qtBgL

-GT Labels are available as **csv** files in the repo at location '''EmoWild/'''
+GT Labels are available as _csv_ files in the repo at location EmoWild/

 # 📝 Instruction

-1. Setup condo environment with latest pytroch version and python 3.6 for smooth execution
+1. Setup the conda environment with the latest pytroch version and python 3.6 for smoother execution.
-2. The code uses certain modules from tensorflow - please refer to requirements.txt for the same
+2. This implementation( code base) uses certain modules from tensorflow - please refer to requirements.txt for the same.
-3. Compile OFA modules and downlaod latest OFA checkpoint following the instructions from their github repo
+3. Compile OFA modules and downlaod latest OFA checkpoint following the instructions from their github repo.
 4. Upload images to test to imageSamples directory and execute test.py
 5. Sample commmand to execute with deafult options
 ```